joshgerdes/jekyll-uno/_posts/2022-05-12-deallocate-stopped-virtual-machines-using-azure-automation.md

 However, you need to know this, and those new to Microsoft Azure, or users who don't have [Virtual Machine Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles?WT.mc_id=AZ-MVP-5004796 "Azure built-in roles") rights to deallocate a Virtual Machine, may simply shut down the operating system, leaving the Virtual Machine in a 'Stopped' state, but still tied to an underlying Azure host and incurring cost.

-This is where our solution can help; by triggering an Alert when a Virtual Machine becomes unavailable due to a user-initiated shutdown, we can then start an [Azure Automation]() runbook to deallocate the Virtual Machine.
+Our solution can help; by triggering an Alert when a Virtual Machine becomes unavailable due to a user-initiated shutdown, we can then start an [Azure Automation]() runbook to deallocate the Virtual Machine.

 ### Overview